sap-tutorials/sap-build-apps/tutorials/build-apps-s4hana-crud/build-apps-s4hana-crud.md

 ---

-# Perform CRUD for S/4HANA in SAP Build Apps
+# Perform S/4HANA CRUD Operations in SAP Build Apps
 <!-- description --> Using SAP Build Apps, create an app that performs all the CRUD operations for the SAP S/4HANA Cloud business partner address API, and handles $expand for nested entities and API rules.

 ## Prerequisites

 - You have enabled SAP Build Apps on your trial tenant, as described in [Set Up SAP Build Apps (with Booster) on SAP BTP Trial Account](https://developers.sap.com/tutorials/build-apps-trial-booster.html).
 - You have created a destination to your SAP S/4HANA Cloud system's Business Partners API.
+See the [documentation](https://help.sap.com/docs/build-apps/service-guide/sap-systems?locale=en-US) for destinations being used in SAP Build Apps.
+The service URL should be in the form: `https://{host}:{port}/sap/opu/odata/sap/API_BUSINESS_PARTNER`
-To get started, you can create a destination to the APIs on the SAP Business Accelerator Hub (see [Access Demo SAP APIs for SAP Build](https://www.youtube.com/watch?v=11TUQgQi-9k)) but you will not be able to update the data.
+- To get started, you can create a destination to the APIs on the SAP Business Accelerator Hub (see [Access Demo SAP APIs for SAP Build](https://www.youtube.com/watch?v=11TUQgQi-9k)) and build the entire UI, but you will not be able to update the data.